Home » How To » FIX Mouse Pointer Disappears in Chrome Problem

 1. Restart the Chrome browser with a command

-When something is not working as it should or if it is giving you unnecessary problems, the first and foremost thing to do is restart the application.
+When something is not working as it should, the first thing to do is restart it.
 It sounds simple but one thing to remember is that once you restart an application, a lot of things get fixed almost magically.
-Mouse pointer disappearing in Chrome is nothing different.

 Unlike other applications where closing and reopening counts as a restart, Chrome is a bit different because it keeps running in the background.
-So to properly restart the browser, you have to use the Chrome restart command.
-Follow these steps to restart the Chrome browser.
+To properly restart the browser, you have to use the Chrome restart command.
+Here’s how.

 1. Open the Chrome browser.